 Malware/virus A virus may disrupt the computer’s normal operation, intercepts or snoops for sensitive information or may function as access point for further cyber-attacks.
 Manoah deploys up to date anti-virus solutions to protect the organisation.
 However, technology cannot stop any attack and staff members need to exercise caution when using external USB storage devices, opening emails from unknown sources or that appear to be suspicious and when accessing and/or downloading content from an unknown source.

 Ransomware Ransomware is any malware which restricts access to a computer and demands a payment from the user to restore this access.
 Ransomware is special in the sense that the attacker earns money directly from the victim via extortion.
 The attacker locks the victim's machine down, either by blocking the user interface or by encrypting all the useful files and demands money to revert the computer back to a working state.
 No staff member at any time will respond to extortion emails, even to refuse.
-Affected computer equipment is to be disconnected from the network immediately and Manoah’s IT consultant is to be contacted immediately for further support (
+Affected computer equipment is to be disconnected from the network immediately and Manoah’s IT consultant is to be contacted immediately for further support ( Steven Swarts, Techcare, 0435 418 761 ;support@techcare.net.au)

 Malicious advertising Internet advertising can be used as delivery channel for e.g. malware.
 This can be achieved by injecting malicious or malware-laden advertisements into legitimate online websites.
 Manoah will keep their browsers up to date and will block advertisements where possible from the network via blocking software at network level.